Yakiyo/Yume-Bot/README.md

 <a href="https://gitpod.io/from-referrer/"><img src="./src/assets/logos/gitpod.svg" alt="Open on gitpod https://gitpod.io/from-referrer/"></a>
 </div>

+> **Note**
+> Yume bot is now deprecated.
+The bot was being hosted on heroku as they provide a very reliable service in their free tier.
+But they have announced that all heroku free tier applications will be removed on November 28, 2022 (refer to this [post](https://blog.heroku.com/next-chapter)) and they will be shutting down the free tier.
+I have tried looking for other free alternatives like [replit](https://replit.com) but none of them are usable, as such the bot is being taken down.
+I'm a high school student and i dont either make money or have any means for online payment as such paid services are not an option for me.
+The source code still remains open for all in the hopes that it will be of benefit to someone.

 ## About
 Yume bot is a discord bot created for the Tsurekano Discord server.
 Created by Yakiyo#1206.